Olof Palme: Domestic policy

-Palme's last government, elected during a time when Sweden's economy was in difficult shape, sought to pursue a "third way," designed to stimulate investment, production, and employment, having ruled out classical Keynesian policies as a result of the growing burden of foreign debt, together with the big balance of payments and budget deficits.
-This involved "equality of sacrifice," whereby wage restraint would be accompanied by increases in welfare provision and more progressive taxation.
+Palme's last government, elected during a time when Sweden's economy was in difficult shape, sought to pursue a "third way", designed to stimulate investment, production, and employment, having ruled out classical Keynesian policies as a result of the growing burden of foreign debt, together with the big balance of payments and budget deficits.
+This involved "equality of sacrifice", whereby wage restraint would be accompanied by increases in welfare provision and more progressive taxation.
 For instance, taxes on wealth, gifts, and inheritance were increased, while tax benefits to shareholders were either reduced or eliminated.
 In addition, various welfare cuts carried out before Olof's return to office were rescinded.
 The previous system of indexing pensions and other benefits was restored, the grant-in-aid scheme for municipal child care facilities was re-established, unemployment insurance was restored in full, and the so-called "no benefit days" for those drawing sickness benefits were cancelled.
 Increases were also made to both food subsidies and child allowances, while the employee investment funds (which represented a radical form of profit-sharing) were introduced.

-In 1968, Palme was a driving force behind the release of the documentary Dom kallar oss mods ("They Call Us Misfits").
+In 1968, Palme was a driving force behind the release of the documentary They Call Us Misfits.
 The controversial film, depicting two social outcasts, was scheduled to be released in an edited form but Palme thought the material was too socially important to be cut.

 An outspoken supporter of gender equality, Palme sparked interest for women's rights issues by attending a World Women's Conference in Mexico.
 He also made a feminist speech called "The Emancipation of Man" at a meeting of the Woman's National Democratic Club on 8 June 1970; this speech was later published in 1972.

 As a forerunner in green politics, Palme was a firm believer in nuclear power as a necessary form of energy, at least for a transitional period to curb the influence of fossil fuel.
 His intervention in Sweden's 1980 referendum on the future of nuclear power is often pinpointed by opponents of nuclear power as saving it.
 As of 2011, nuclear power remains one of the most important sources of clean energy in Sweden, much attributed to Palme's actions.
 Palme advocated for nuclear energy to move away from fossil fuels in his speech during the Stockholm Conference in 1972.